"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Results

 The structural conditions for harm were visible in GPT-4o at release.
-But associated delusions were reported infrequently until one year later, after progressive updates amplified the model's sycophancy (Østergaard, 2025).
-Subsequent snapshots also possessed a heightened relational quality, fostering greater emotional attachment (Hill \& Valentino-DeVries, 2025) and, in some cases, romantic enmeshment (Demopoulos, 2026).
+But associated delusions were reported infrequently until one year later, after progressive updates amplified the model’s sycophancy \cite{ref59}.
+Subsequent snapshots also possessed a heightened relational quality, encouraging greater emotional attachment \cite{ref28} and, in some cases, romantic enmeshment \cite{ref20}.
 Whether the surge in cases reflected a genuine increase or simply increased attention is unclear, but the timing is suggestive.
-The underlying vulnerability was already present; these later changes may have amplified its clinical consequences.
+The foundation was already volatile; these later changes may have been a catalyst, making the model’s failures more clinically consequential.